DEGENERATIVE DISC DISEASE

 Bending, twisting and sitting may make the pain worse.
 Lying down often relieves pressure on the spine.

-Northshore surgeons, Dr. K. Samer Shamieh and Dr. Jeremy James, are conservative, minimally invasive spine surgeons.
+Northshore surgeons, Dr. K. Samer Shamieh, Dr. Justin L. Owen and Dr. Jeremy James are conservative, minimally-invasive spine surgeons.
 At DISC of Louisiana we will work with you to treat a vertebral compression fracture non-surgically first.
 The good news is that usually the pain from DDD settles itself without the need for surgery.
 When conservative treatments fail, surgery is recommended.

 DISC of Louisiana offers spinal procedures using minimally invasive techniques.
 It means smaller incisions, sometimes less than an inch, that is often covered with a band-aid.
 The minimally invasive spine surgeon inserts special surgical instruments through the tiny incisions to access the damaged disc.
 Unlike traditional “open” spine surgery, entry and repair to the damaged disc or vertebrae is achieved without harming nearby muscles and tissues.
 Less muscle and tissue damage results in less pain and a faster recovery.
 Click here to learn more.